Iqaluit seeks to spare Inuit beneficiaries from cemetery fees

-Each grave at the new cemetery in Apex, slated to open in mid-October, costs $2,200 in construction and operating expenses, the city’s engineering department.
+Each grave at the new cemetery in Apex, slated to open in mid-October, costs $2,200 in construction and operating expenses, according to the city’s engineering department.

 Project manager Richard Sparham told city council’s finance committee of the whole Aug.
 18 that this consists of two costs — a $1,200 capital cost per grave, and $1,000 per grave in operation and maintenance costs.

 Sparham presented a series of options the city may take to reduce burial costs, but said the city must cover the $2,200 per-plot expense to pay for the project and keep the site maintained.